Pelvis: In pregnancy and childbirth

 In later stages of pregnancy the fetus's head aligns inside the pelvis.
 Also joints of bones soften due to the effect of pregnancy hormones.
 These factors may cause pelvic joint pain (symphysis pubis dysfunction or SPD).
 As the end of pregnancy approaches, the ligaments of the sacroiliac joint loosen, letting the pelvis outlet widen somewhat; this is easily noticeable in the cow.

 During childbirth (unless by Cesarean section) the fetus passes through the maternal pelvic opening.

 Clinical significance

-Hip fractures often affect the elderly and occur more often in females, and this is frequently due to osteoporosis.
-There are also different types of pelvic fracture often resulting from traffic accidents.
+Hip fractures often affect the elderly and occur more often in females; this is frequently due to osteoporosis.
+There are also different types of pelvic fracture, often resulting from traffic accidents.

-Pelvic pain generally, can affect anybody and has a variety of causes; bowel adhesions, irritable bowel syndrome, interstitial cystitis, endometriosis in women.
+Pelvic pain can affect anybody and has a variety of causes, including bowel adhesions, irritable bowel syndrome, interstitial cystitis, and endometriosis in women.

 There are many anatomical variations of the pelvis.
 In the female the pelvis can be of a much larger size than normal, known as a giant pelvis or pelvis justo major, or it can be much smaller, known as a reduced pelvis or pelvis justo minor.
-Other variations include an android pelvis the normal shape of the male pelvis, in women this shape can prove problematic in childbirth.
+Other variations include an android pelvis, a pelvis of the normal male shape in a female, which can prove problematic in childbirth.